Meningitis is an infection and inflammation of the meninges, which is the delicate membrane around the brain and spinal cord.

-Meningitis is caused by a bacteria or virus getting into the spinal fluid of the brain and spinal cord, usually through the bloodstream.
+Meningitis is caused by bacteria or a virus getting into the spinal fluid of the brain and spinal cord, usually through the bloodstream.
 The bacteria or virus then infects the meninges.

 If your very young child is unwell for no obvious reason, doctors will check for meningitis.

-- says bright light hurts her eyes.
+- say bright light hurts their eyes

 Tests for meningitis